decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 author: Shea Daniels
 description: >-
   Monetery, Dwolla's annual tech summit, needed flexibility after building a new website.
-Using Netlify CMS they added content management to a Jekyll site in three days.
+Using Decap CMS they added content management to a Jekyll site in three days.
 twitter_image: /img/netlify-cms.png
 date: 2019-06-06T12:00:00.000Z
 canonical_url: https://www.dwolla.com/updates/implementing-netlify-cms/
 ---

-*This guest post was written by Shea Daniels, Lead Software Engineer at [Dwolla](https://www.dwolla.com) and user of Netlify CMS.
+*This guest post was written by Shea Daniels, Lead Software Engineer at [Dwolla](https://www.dwolla.com) and user of Decap CMS.
 It was originally published on the [Dwolla blog](https://www.dwolla.com/updates/implementing-netlify-cms/).*

 ---
 <br>